rasmushyypia/adaptive-detection/README.md

    - Capture a total of 20 calibration images for accurate calibration.
    General Images:
    - Press **c** to capture a coordinate frame image.
 This is a separate image of the calibration grid that is later used to place the coordinate frame
    - Press **x** to capture a test image.
-Take a picture of rectangular test shape of which location you know to test the accuracy of calibration
+Take a picture of a rectangular test shape of which location you know to test the accuracy of calibration

 3. Additional Information:
    - Calibration images are saved in **data/calibration_images**